Invest in your Co-Founder partnership, not just your business

 I’ve greatly enjoyed being able to take my experience of coaching communication, leadership and relationships from corporates and translating it into an approach which works well for Co-Founders.
 I see it as a huge privilege to support the growth and sustainability of entrepreneurship in the UK, through helping balance the performance and well-being needs of the Co-Founder relationship.

-I feel hugely grateful to George and James, for being excited to be my guinea pigs for this approach.
-The question to myself now, is where can I find more Co-Founders like George and James and do more of this type of work!
+I continue to feel hugely grateful to George and James, for being excited to be my guinea pigs for this approach.
+My work in this area continues to attract a few new Co-Founders every year.

 What actually happens?